centreon/centreon-documentation/fr/releases/centreon-core.md

 ### 20.04.8

+*18 août 2020*

-#### Bug fixes
+#### Correctifs

+*UTF-8 encoding*

-- The UTF-8 chek/encoding is moved from engine to cbmod.
+The UTF-8 chek/encoding is moved from engine to cbmod.
 This is easier to update for Centreon users.
 Also, the check algorithm is fixed.
 Some strings could be considered as UTF-8 strings whereas they were not.

 ### 20.04.7

+*4 août 2020*

-#### Enhancements
+#### Améliorations

-- Contention in conflict manager when restarting Engine with lot of
-  configuration: this version settles bases for future improvements
+*Contention*

+Conflict manager configuration is easier and more flexible.

 ### 20.04.6

+*6 juillet 2020*

-#### Bug fixes
+#### Correctifs

-- Crash with segfault possible during a database server restart
+*Segfault possible during a Mariadb server restart*

+Centreon Broker could crash when the database server was restarted.
+This version fixes this bug.

-- BAM module could never recover after a database server restart
+*BAM module could never recovery after a Mariadb server restart*

+BAM module is better managed on database server reload/restart.

 ### 20.04.5

+*11 juin 2020*

 > Known issues:
 >